-- 12-month expected credit losses; and - lifetime expected credit losses.
+- 12-month expected credit losses, and - lifetime expected credit losses.

-To determine whether financial assets are exposed to a risk of credit losses they are classified according to the increase in credit risk since initial recognition.
+To determine whether financial assets are exposed to a risk of credit losses within 12 months or within the assets' lifetime, they are classified according to the increase in credit risk since initial recognition.